dustinpfister/blog_posts/_posts/js-javascript-example-item-probability.md

 layout: post
 categories: js
 id: 946
-updated: 2021-12-25 08:52:35
+updated: 2021-12-25 08:57:46
-version: 1.2
+version: 1.3
 ---

 This [javaScript example](/2021/04/02/js-javascript-example/) post will be on a module that has to do with setting what the probability should be for various classes of items for a game of one kind or another, mostly RPG style games such as my [turn based RPG game prototype](/2021/12/10/js-javascript-example-turn-based-rpg/) that is another one of my javaScript examples.
+When it comes to such game projects they often contain item systems, and when it comes to such item systems one aspect of such systems is to have a class of item.
+That is that certain items are of low quality and as such they belong to a class often called common or something to that effect, and then there are items that are of the highest quality in the game and as such they belong to a class such as Epic.

 <!-- more -->